 To start this process, you can do a couple of things.
 The first way is to capture the behavior when it occurs.
-This basically means catch your dog in the act of doing something good, tell him something (like the word “yes” or clicking) so he knows he did it right and reinforce him (give him a treat).
+This basically means catch your dog in the act of doing something good.
+Mark that behavior by saying “yea” or clicking a clicker, so your dog knows he did it right, and giving him a treat (or another reinforcement).
 I prefer to use this technique whenever possible.
-An example – wait for your dog to sit on his own, say yes, then give him a treat.
+An example – wait for your dog to sit on his own, say YEA as his butt hits the ground, then give him a treat.

 The second way is to lure the behavior.
 With this technique, one would use a food lure to get the dog to do the behavior, say yes, then reinforce him.

 Once the dog understands how to do the behavior, you can begin to teach him to offer the behavior on his own.

 For sits, begin by asking for or luring a couple of sits to “prime the pump” and then reinforcing.
 Now move so the dog will get up and just stand there and smile at your dog.
 You can talk to him, but don’t cue the sit in any way.
 The second he sits, say YEA then give him a treat.
 Repeat every time he offers the sit.
 The more you reinforce the spontaneously offered sit, the more ingrained it will become, until your dog begins to offer it as a default behavior any time he wants something or doesn’t know what else to do.

 For eye contact, carry some non-perishable treats around with you or stash them around your house.
 If your dog spontaneously gives you eye contact, say YEA and give him a treat.
 Repeat often.